scrollsdevelopment/scrolls_src/README.md

-Scrolls is a new, rare, fast cryptocurrency that utilizes the popular Scrypt algorithm.<br>
+Scrolls is a new, rare, fast cryptocurrency that utilizes the popular Scrypt algorithm.
 Scrolls also includes Kimoto's Gravity Well (KGW) for efficient difficulty re-targeting after every block making multipool issues a thing of the past.
 <br><br>
 Coin Info:
 <br><br>